emilyregolao/about-me/README.md

 - 👋 Hi, I’m @emilyregolao
-- 👀 I’m interested in coding, plants and dogs
+- 👀 I'm a computer science student on Universidade Anhembi Morumbi and a full stack development student on Kenzie Academy Brasil
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning JavaScript, HTML and CSS
 - 📫 How to reach me: my instagram @emlyprg